 One of the great things about preschoolers is that they find joy in the little things.
 Use a variety of dollar store and “found” items to help entice their imaginations.
 Start with a dollar store veggie tray.
 The compartments are great for organizing the items visually, and that center spot is perfect for the big ball of dough – and it only costs a dollar!

-Other items you can add include:
+Other items to include:

 - craft sticks